deathworlders/online/content/book/deathworlders/chapter-18-baggage.md

 As far as she was concerned, however much they’d been through together, sixteen was still too young.
 She didn’t care if Folctha had inherited Britain’s very… *European* laws in that area, it felt wrong to her.
 It wasn’t that she didn’t *want* to, but...

 Lots of things had felt wrong to her lately.
 The whole world had turned out to be wrong in so many ways that every day had become a temptation to just let go and go with it.
-But... here they were.
+But...here they were.
 The air was cool, the water was crystal clear and apparently surprisingly warm, and they had barely arrived before Sara had vanished into it in a skinny flesh-toned blur, leaving her clothes on the beach, followed equally shamelessly by her little brother and two of their school friends.

 It was all so *weird*.
 Especially when Adam just met her gaze, laughed sheepishly, shrugged, and pulled his own shirt over his head.
 Guilty or not, she’d had to admire his body as he had shed his jeans and run into the water, laughing nervously.